jgalvalisi/airflow/ETL-Process/readme.md

 ## ETL process using Docker + Python + Airflow + Superset

-In this project, I mixed different tools in order to carry out a brief ETL process based on Apache Airflow, including a brief visualization analysis.
+In this project, I mixed different tools in order to carry out a brief ETL process based on Apache Airflow, including a quick visualization analysis.
 In order of appearance, the resources that I have used are:

 - Docker: Python, Airflow, and Superset are based on images on Docker
 - Python: create the necessary script to run DAGs within Airflow